zubairjs/github-capstone-csdp/README.md

-# github-capstone-csdp
+# GitHub Capstone CSDP

-A demonstration of GitHub workflow
+This project is part of an assignment intended for learning GitHub workflow.